roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/FAQ about container networks.md

     **Note:** We recommend that you use this method.

 -   Recreate a cluster that uses the Terway network plug-in.
-For more information, see [Use Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Use Terway.md).
+For more information, see [Work with Terway](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Work with Terway.md).
 -   Modify the Flannel configuration, reinstall Flannel, and recreate the pod.

     **Note:** We recommend that you do not use this method because the configuration of Flannel may be overwritten if Flannel is upgraded.